 - Due to the canals that run throughout central Amsterdam, there are plenty of places to try SUPing.

-- Suping on quiet canal waters is relaxing and a great introduction to the sport.
+- Suping on the quiet canal waters is relaxing and a great introduction to the sport and the city.

 - It’s also a great way to improve your core and upper body strength as well as improve your balance!

-SUPing is the acronym given to a wonderful sport that combines surfing and canoeing.
-It stands for Stand Up Paddleboarding.
+SUPing is the acronym given to a wonderful sport that combines surfing and canoeing (Stand Up Paddleboarding).
 It’s a great way to stay fit while you’re on holiday and a unique way of seeing the city from the canals.
-Who knew you could actually get fitter while on holiday?
+Who knew you could actually get fitter while on holiday and see the place from a different perspective?

 Take a Cycle Through the City

-- During your stay in Amsterdam, you’re probably cycling every day!
+- During your stay in Amsterdam, you’re probably going to be cycling every day!

 - Because the roads are narrow, it seems that this city was made for cycling.
-It sure is the most popular way to stay fit amongst locals.
+It sure is the most popular way to stay fit and get around amongst locals.

 - Guided cycle tours are offered all over the city for those wanting to learn the history of the city, while on the go.

 It’s important that you experience at least one cultural aspect of Amsterdam.
-Here’s a few for you to choose from.
+Here are a few for you to choose from.

 - Compagnietheater is one of the most respectable theatres in the whole of Amsterdam!